CRMSB/SEQ_BRUKER_a_MP2RAGE_CS_360/README.md

 ## Bruker sequence and protocol

-The sequence, implemented for **Bruker Paravision PV-360.3.5**, and the corresponding protocol for fully-sampled  is available in the folder  `MR sequence/PV-360.3.5`.
+The sequence, implemented for **Bruker Paravision PV-360: 3.5 & 3.6**, and the corresponding protocol for fully-sampled  is available in the folder  `MR sequence`.

 Compressed-sensing implementation is available through the standard Bruker tab `Resolution/Encoding`.
 If you want to perform a compressed-sensing experiment with an acceleration of 2 like the one used here : acceleration factor = 50% and use a calibration size of 5%
 ```